snst-lab/xocs/README.md

 =============
 > `[klɔ'ks]`
 > ---
-> Simple and lightweight source processor (SASS, SCSS, Imagemin etc.), utilities (watcher, BrowserSync, FTP client, etc.), and minimal task runner.
+> Simple and lightweight source processor (SASS, SCSS, Imagemin etc.), utilities (watcher, BrowserSync, FTP client, etc.), and minimal task runner,
 >
-> Which makes more easy for you to Front-end development or WEB production.
+> which makes more easy for you to Front-end development or WEB production,
 >
-> Aiming to an alternative of [laravelmix](https://github.com/JeffreyWay/laravel-mix), [gulp](https://github.com/gulpjs/gulp), and so on.
+> aiming to an alternative of [laravelmix](https://github.com/JeffreyWay/laravel-mix), [gulp](https://github.com/gulpjs/gulp), and so on.

 ## Screenshot